HailToKiyohime/GameEngine/README.md

 # GameEngine
 Assignment 2

-**Build is found in the "BUILD" folder**
+**Build is found in the "Working build.zip" folder** This Project doesn't not use any Third-party assets

-OPTION E - SINGLETON PATTERN
-- To make the code more efficient
-- Factory Design for Abilities: Multiple abilities in mind for our character

-Game Name: Chubbie's Escape from the Factory
+Game Name: Iron Ball
 ___

-Development Team:
-100752265 Kimberly Hansuwan
-100765502 Ayi Pranayanda
 100593238 Jin Chan
 ___